spoonish-tech/feed/content/post/2017-04-30-how-figma-changed-how-we-design.md

 * Starbucks
 * Verizon

-And this is just a tip of the iceberg.
+And this is just the tip of the iceberg.

 ## Which effects can you expect to see?